rowdyrabbit/sicp/README.md

     - - 1 - -
     - - - - -

-the direct neighbours of these cells would also have the above rules applied to them (marked with 'x'):
+only the direct neighbours of these cells would also have the above rules applied to them (marked with 'x'):

     - x x x -
     - x 1 x -